 As luck would have it, we set out late afternoon around dusk.
 Why?
-Well because this is when the Snowys start to wake from their day long rest and are eager to start hunting again.
-In the two sites Steve and I checked we were able to count 17 owls.
+Well, because this is when the Snowys start to wake from their day-long rest and are eager to start hunting again.
+In the two sites, Steve and I checked we were able to count 17 owls.
 As luck continued to be on our side, we found a gorgeous male snowy in a perfect spot in which we could attempt to catch him.
-After we set-up it only took him a few minutes before he noticed the trap and he almost instantly came in and was captured.
-We were both super excited to be able to finish the season catching yet another stunning adult male owl that was as pure white as dare I say… toilet paper!
-Now based of this bird’s flight feathers we were able to determine that this was another older adult male at least in his 4th year of life and to boot was in good condition.
-A great way to end the season if you ask me.
+After we set-up, it only took him a few minutes before he noticed the trap, and he almost instantly came in and was captured.
+We were both super excited to be able to finish the season, catching yet another stunning adult male owl that was as pure white as dare I say… toilet paper!
+Now based on this bird’s flight feathers, we were able to determine that this was another older adult male at least in his 4th year of life, and to boot was in excellent condition—a great way to end the season if you ask me.

 Winter Snowy owl banding totals:

 6 – SNOW (3 Males & 3 Female)

 1 Female was a Foreign Recapture from 2014 (Captured at Detroit Metro Airport) released in Lansing.